HoloArchivists/hollow_memories/README.md

 ## Downloading entire channels

-There is a script to simplify the process of downloading an entire channel which you can find [here](scripts/Windows/dlentirechannel.ps1).
+[WIP]

 ## Downloading livestreams

 Livestreams can be downloaded as they are airing.

+They can also be downloaded from the beginning even if you start downloading mid-stream.

-This is useful for no archive livestreams or scheduled livestreams.
+This is useful for unarchived livestreams or scheduled livestreams.

 Refer to [this guide](archiving_livestreams.md).